 Beetles, Pacific Northwest

-Many species are very destructive in forest, or to fruit trees in orchards.
+Many species are very destructive in the forest, or to fruit trees in orchards.
 Some attack freshly cut logs.
-Many long horned beetles, especially the dark colored species are nocturnal and are attracted to lights.
+Many long-horned beetles, especially the dark colored species are nocturnal and are attracted to lights.

-The Long Horned Beetles are easy recognizable due to their long antennae, usually longer than the body.
+The Long-Horned Beetles are easily recognizable due to their long antennae, usually longer than the body.
 Most species are elongated and cylindrical and many are brightly colored.

-The Banded Alder Longhorn Beetle are quite awesome to observe in the wild, quite beautiful that is for sure.
+The Banded Alder Longhorn Beetle is quite awesome to observe in the wild, quite beautiful that is for sure.